Carlos Correa Player Props: Twins vs. Tigers

-The Minnesota Twins, including Carlos Correa and his .615 slugging percentage over his past 10 games, battle starting pitcher Matthew Boyd and the Detroit Tigers at Target Field, Thursday at 7:10 PM ET.
+Carlos Correa -- with a slugging percentage of .641 in his past 10 games, including three home runs -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Joey Wentz on the hill, on June 16 at 8:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Brewers.
+In his last appearance, he went 1-for-4 with a double against the Tigers.

 Carlos Correa Game Info & Props vs. the Tigers